dennisiluma/OpenWeatherMap/README.md

 # OpenWeatherMap

-An Android Weather App where you can check weather from list of selected cities.
-It was built with mvvm, dagger-hilt, livedata,coroutines, jetpack libraries...
+An Android Weather App where you can check current weather condition from a list of selected cities.
+It was built using the mvvm architecture

 # Features